The World Didn’t End When I Turned 25

 This vicious cycle of dream blocking has adversely affected my ability to truly experience what I consider my prime.
 Victims of the quarter-life crisis often find themselves what I deem “mentally still.”
 Being mentally still is a state of mind that hinders an individual’s ability to ponder their future or make decisions out of their comfort zone.
 I let this quarter-life symptom transform my ascension to adulthood into a ticking time bomb of failure when that clearly hasn’t been the case.

 A year ago, I held the job from hell, lived with my parents, and my traveling was limited to Publix sub lines.
 Now, I live on the beach, have a job I love, and celebrated my birthday in Puerto Rico.
-It’s crazy how anything can happen in a year; in fact, I usually find myself repeating that line to my friends.
+It’s crazy how anything can happen in a year.
+In fact, I usually find myself repeating that line to my friends.
 Now that I’m 25, it’s time to stop treating my quarter life like a plague and celebrate it to the fullest.
+Read more about the concept of anything happen in a year here.

 Every year, I like to establish a theme that I’ll follow.
 Since I’m releasing this post on New Year’s day, I’d like to share this year’s theme, “building.”
 This year, build your relationships with the people you care about.
 Build that savings account that’s been yearning for a deposit.
 Build life-changing rapport with yourself!